Cookie Statement and Opt out choices

 Cookie Statement and Opt-Out Choices Statement • Slashdot Media

-Like many websites, our Services (as defined in our Privacy Policy) use “cookies” and other small files (as further described below) to help us customize your experience, analyze our web traffic, and improve our offerings.
-These cookies distinguish you from other users of our Services.
-Websites are now required to obtain explicit consent when using or storing cookies (or similar technologies) on your computer or mobile device if you are located in the European Union.
-This policy intends to provide our visitors with clear and comprehensive information about the cookies we use and the purposes for using those cookies.
+Like many websites, our Online and Mobile Resources (as defined in our Privacy Policy) use “cookies” and other small files (as further described below) to help us customize your experience, analyze our web traffic, target advertise to you, allow others to target advertise to you, and improve our offerings.
+These cookies distinguish you from other users of our services.
+This Policy intends to provide our visitors with clear and comprehensive information about the cookies we use and the purposes for using those cookies.
 For more information on how we use your personal information, see our Privacy Policy.
 This Policy is incorporated into and part of our Privacy Policy.
-Defined terms that are not defined within this Cookie Statement shall have the definition provided within the Privacy Policy.
-When you visit or interact with the Services we or our authorized providers may use cookies, web beacons and other similar technologies for storing information to help provide you with a good experience when you browse our Sites and also allow us to improve our Sites.
-Here is information to help you understand these technologies better.
+Capitalized terms that are not defined within this Policy shall have the definition provided within the Privacy Policy or as defined by applicable law.
+When you visit or interact with our Online and Mobile Resources, we or our authorized providers may use cookies, web beacons and other similar technologies for storing information to help provide you with a good experience when you browse our Online and Mobile Resources and also allow us to improve our Online and Mobile Resources.

 1. What are cookies, web beacons and similar technologies?